 Conclusion

-At this point, you have learned to learn a basic Mysql and you can create tables, add and delete columns, etc on Linux.
+At this point, you have learned basic Mysql in Linux including creating tables, adding and deleting columns, etc on Linux.

 Hope you enjoy it.
 You may be interested in the following MySQL articles: